 Conclusion

-This article aims to walk creators through most options that are available for YouTube closed captioning, so that they can be more efficient in the art of making videos that truly engage subscribers!
+This article aims to walk creators through most of the options for YouTube closed captioning to be more efficient in making videos that truly engage subscribers!

 Frequently Asked Questions